simonscmap/CMAP_docs/_build/html/_sources/index.rst.txt

-Simons CMAP website is under active development at the moment: https://simonscmap.com
+Simons CMAP website is under active development: https://simonscmap.com

 **This project is supported by the** `Simons Foundation`_